-Discuss the condition with your baby's health care provider during a routine examination if you are concerned.
+Discuss the condition with your baby's provider during a routine examination if you are concerned.

-Erythema toxicum neonatorum; Toxic erythema of the newborn; Flea-bite dermatitis
+Erythema toxicum neonatorum; ETN; Toxic erythema of the newborn; Flea-bite dermatitis

 Lucky AW.
-Transient benign cutaneous lesions of the newborn.
-In: Eichenfield LF, Frieden IJ, Mathes EF, Zaenglein AL. Neonatal and Infant Dermatology.
+Transient benign cutaneous lesions in the newborn.
+In: Eichenfield LF, Frieden IJ, Mathes EF, Zaenglein AL, eds.
+Neonatal and Infant Dermatology.
 3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 7.
+Philadelphia, PA: Elsevier; 2015:chap 7.